 - Charged Moves: Hydro Cannon and Earthquake

 - Resistances: Electric, Steel, Rock, Poison, and Fire

 - Weaknesses: Grass

-Swampert is a well-known champion in the Ultra League, so it’s good news for Trainers who’ve already got one powered up as it’s also a top choice for the Weather Cup.
-Even better, you won’t need any XL Candy, making it an accessible option.
+Swampert is a well-known champion in the Great League, so it’s good news for Trainers who’ve already got one powered up as it’s also a top choice for the Weather Cup.

 Mud Shot is the best Fast Move for energy generation, so make sure you have it.
 When it comes to Charged Moves, you’ll need Hydro Cannon (it’s worth the Elite Charged TM) as a cheap attack with Earthquake as a strong backup.

 Subscribe to our newsletter for the latest updates on Esports, Gaming and more.

 - Fast Move: Powder Snow

 - Charged Moves: Weather Ball (Ice) and Energy Ball